mikesilb/phase-0-tracks/version-control/git-definitions.md

 * What is version control?
 Why is it useful?

 It allows multiple and successive versions of a given code/file to be individually accounted for and timestamped.
-This would allow any past version, at any point along the process/project to be viewed and/or modified in a way that completely keeps track of all modifications and stages along the way.
+This would allow any previous version, at any point along the process/project to be viewed and/or modified in a way that completely keeps track of all modifications and stages along the way.
 This is highly important towards observing the progress/evolution of code from the beginning of the project until the current point.

 * What is a branch and why would you use one?